How to Teach Fractions KS2: Maths Bootcamp

 - Move children towards not needing arrays anymore, once they have made the link to just needing to multiply the denominators together and then multiply their numerators together before potentially simplifying the resulting fraction.

-- When dividing a fraction by a whole number, use a bar model.
+- When going through the process of how to divide fractions by a whole number, use a bar model.
 For example, in ¼ ÷ 6, draw a bar that represents one whole one.
 Split it into 4 to represent each quarter.
 Underneath the first ¼, draw a comparison bar that splits into 6 (as we need to divide ¼ by 6).
 Continue the bar until all ¼ are split into 6.
 The total bars will show the equal parts (denominator) and one of the sections will show how many we are looking at (numerator).
 So ¼ ÷ 6 = 1/24.

 - Repeat for calculations such as 6/7 ÷ 3 where the only difference is our numerator is not 1, it is 6.
 Draw a bar to represent 1.
 Split it into 7 equal parts.
 Under each part draw a comparative bar that is split into 3.
 Colouring 1 in will find 1/7 so we need to colour 6 in to find 6/7.
 This then gives us 6 out of 21 coloured in.
 This can then be simplified to 2/7.